 If you drive in Ohio without insurance and get into an accident, you will likely receive a citation for driving without insurance and face the previously outlined penalties.
 If you caused the accident, you will also face additional financial consequences.

-Ohio is a tort, or at-fault, state, which means that at-fault drivers are financially responsible for any bodily injuries and property damage they cause, oftentimes a substantial amount of money.
-If you are unable to pay out of pocket, the other party may sue you, which can threaten your assets, such as your home or other investments.
+Ohio is a tort, or at-fault, state.
+At-fault drivers are financially responsible for any bodily injuries and property damage they cause, oftentimes amounting to a substantial amount of money.
+If you are unable to pay out of pocket, the other party can sue you, which could threaten your assets, such as your home or other investments.

 Frequently asked questions